-If you’re running a fleet of older time devices in a UKG environment, you’re not alone.
+If youโ€™re running a fleet of older time devices in a UKG environment, youโ€™re not alone.
 Many organizations built dependable, long-lived clock strategies years ago, then watched the frontline reality change: more locations, higher turnover, tighter compliance pressure, and employees who expect self-service to be as simple as everything else in their day.

 Now, device lifecycle planning has become part of workforce continuity planning.

-Some teams are preparing after receiving communications that UKG InTouch 9100 support will be discontinued in January 2027.
-Others are aligning broader “legacy device” refresh plans with the same window because UKG has also publicly announced an end-of-support date of 31 January 2027 for the InTouch 9000.
-(In most enterprises, mixed fleets get replaced together to avoid staggered change programs.)
+Some teams are preparing after receiving communications that UKG InTouch 9000 and 9100 support will be discontinued at the beginning of 2027.
+Others are aligning broader โ€œlegacy deviceโ€ refresh plans within the same window.

 Either way, the goal is the same: transition without disrupting payroll, without frustrating employees, and without creating a new support burden for HR, IT, or operations.